Flexible, touchless, and personalized experiences will be central to the customer experience

-This year, as we live through the pandemic, we’ll continue to see the move towards more personal, contactless, and seamless shopping experiences.
+This year, we’ll continue to see the move towards more personal, contactless, and seamless shopping experiences.
 We’ll also start seeing growth in retail sales with the US retail sales expected to grow 2.3% to $5.630 trillion and the UK retail sales expected to grow by 2.4%.
 Although we have shifted from in-store to online shopping, the connected store will remain at the core of retail this year.
-However, the store will need to continuously reinvent itself to deliver more seamless and high-touch customer experiences across multi-channels, maintaining customer relationships and increasing sales.
+However, the store will need to continuously reinvent itself to deliver more seamless and high-touch customer experiences across multiple channels, maintaining customer relationships and increasing sales.

 Trend #1 – Delivery and fulfillment hubs become the norm

 With temporary closures, stores will need to reinvent the way they use the physical space to provide a rewarding experience.
 According to a Deloitte report, more than 50% of consumers reported spending more on convenience to get what they need, often by contactless shopping, on-demand fulfillment, delivery app usage and Buy Online Pickup In Store (BOPIS) adoption.
 It’s clear that store fulfillment is here to stay and it’s become the preferred form of shopping, ensuring products end up in the hands of customers faster and without hassle.

 Retailers will see an increase in fulfillment orders until stores are opened fully.
 Also, consumers will expect retail stores to provide sustainable seamless experiences in the short and long term.
 According to Retail TouchPoints, 84% of shoppers are unlikely to shop with a brand again after a poor delivery experience, and 98.1% believe that delivery impacts their brand loyalty.